AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

     >[!NOTE]
     >
-    > If following on 6.5/6.4 the client side libraries will not be automatically minified.
-See the documentation on the [HTML Library Manager to enable minfication (recommended)](https://experienceleague.adobe.com/docs/experience-manager-65/developing/introduction/clientlibs.html?lang=en#using-preprocessors).
+    > If following on 6.5/6.4 the client-side libraries will not be automatically minified.
+See the documentation on the [HTML Library Manager to enable minification (recommended)](https://experienceleague.adobe.com/docs/experience-manager-65/developing/introduction/clientlibs.html?lang=en#using-preprocessors).

     >[!WARNING]
     >